Alp-0zturk/final/Python_documentation_guide.md

 5. Create __init__.py file for all subfolders that have python code that you want to document. <br />

-6. Install a documentation theme by using the command below so the generated documentation will look tidy and more understandable.
+6. Install a documentation theme by using the command below so the generated documentation will be more understandable.

    		pip install sphinx_rtd_theme
 7. Go back to the project folder by using "cd .." command and then use the command below to create .rst (reStructuredText files for python files)<br />

 		sphinx-apidoc -o docs .
   > with this command .rst files will be created under the docs folder.
 The created .rst files show which subfolders will be documented in the end.
-You can check if the expected subfolders have .rst file.
+You can check if the expected subfolders have a corresponding .rst file.
 You can see the folders that are recognised by sphinx by checking modules.rst <br />
   > If intended folder is not in modules.rst some subfolders might have missing __init__.py files.
 If so, delete modules.rst and execute the command again.
   >> reStructuredText (RST, ReST, or reST) is a file format for textual data used primarily in the Python programming language community for technical documentation.